Property delegation

 and ReadWriteProperty

 require two type arguments.
-The first one is for receiver type, and it is typically Any?
+The first is for the receiver type and is typically Any?

-that allows our property delegate to be used in every context.
-The second one should be the property value type.
+, which allows our property delegate to be used in any context.
+The second argument should be the property's value type.
 If we define a property delegate for properties of a certain type, we set this type here.
-If we want it generic, we use the type parameter as this type argument position.
+We can also use a generic type parameter in this type argument position.

 This is a story as old as time.
-You delegate a task to another person, who, instead of doing that, delegates it to someone else.
+You delegate a task to another person, who, instead of doing it, delegates it to someone else.
 Objects in Kotlin can do the same.
-An object can define the method provideDelegate
+An object can define the provideDelegate

 The power of provideDelegate